crabvk/bar-protonmail/README.md

 In Firefox go to your [ProtonMail inbox](https://mail.protonmail.com/inbox).
 Open DevTools -> Storage (`Shift`+`F9`) -> Cookies.
 Sort by last column, newer to older (`Last Accessed ⯆`).
-For the first row name starting with `AUTH-` copy it's value (double-click and `Ctrl`+`C`).
+Value of the first row with Name starting with `AUTH-` is your `AUTH` token, and with Name starting with `REFRESH-` is your `REFRESH` data (including UID).
-Run `./save_auth.py VALUE`.
+Run `./save_auth.py AUTH REFRESH` to save your credentials.

 **NOTE**: access token expires in 10 days (you'll see "Invalid access token" error).
 After that, you'll need to get a new token the same way.

 I tried to refresh expired `access token` with corresponding `refresh token`, but always got 401 "Invalid refresh token".
-Maybe it's because only latest refresh token is valid.
+Maybe this is because only latest refresh token is valid.

 ## Waybar config